 2. a complaint or allegation regarding any violation of law or a Board regulation, whether or not the complaint or allegation specifically cites violation of a specific law or regulation.

-Informal: not subject to strict procedural or evidentiary rules.
+Informal means not subject to strict procedural or evidentiary rules.

-Licensee: a person holding or having held any type of license issued pursuant to M.G.L. c.
+Licensee means a person holding or having held any type of license issued pursuant to M.G.L. c.
 112, §§ 2 through 9B.

-Party: a respondent, associate prosecutor representing the disciplinary unit, or intervenor in an adjudicatory proceeding pursuant to 801 CMR 1.01(9).
+Party means a respondent, complaint counsel, or an intervenor in an adjudicatory proceeding pursuant to 801 CMR 1.01(9).

-Respondent: the licensee named in a Statement of Allegations.
+Respondent means the licensee named in a Statement of Allegations.

-Statement of Allegations: a paper served by the Board upon a licensee ordering the licensee to appear before the Board for an adjudicatory proceeding and show cause why the licensee should not be disciplined; a "Statement of Allegations" is an "Order to Show Cause" within the meaning of 801 CMR 1.01(6)(d).
+Statement of Allegations means a document served by the Board upon a licensee ordering the licensee to appear before the Board for an adjudicatory proceeding and show cause why the licensee should not be disciplined; a "Statement of Allegations" is an "Order to Show Cause" within the meaning of 801 CMR 1.01(6)(d).

 1.02: General Provisions